 Fit4Mom: Multiple Options

-Once you’re ready to begin working out again, stroller fitness classes are a fantastic way to go!
+Once you’re ready to begin working out again, stroller fitness classes, our yoga classes are a fantastic way to go!
 The childcare concern is taken out of the picture because your child experiences the class with you.
-Fit4Mom has locations in Roswell, Marietta, Alpharetta, Atlanta and Lanier.
 Check their website for class schedules and pricing.

 This is a gym created just for kids!
 They offer a wide variety of different types of movement, tumbling and gymnastics classes.
 It’s a terrific place to meet other mom friends too.
 They offer something for infants through 5th graders.

-Music Pups (birth-4 years) – this is a great place to get the wiggles out with singing, dancing and rhythm movement and instrument play.
+This is a great place to get the wiggles out with singing, dancing and rhythm movement and instrument play.
 Music plays a key role in brain development and the age range for this class allows for siblings to attend, which makes this is a place you don’t want to miss!
 For newborns to 4-year-olds.

 Music Together offers a variety of classes created for infants through preschoolers and equips parents with ways to connect with their child through music.
 Encouraging a love of music at an early age is a great way to aid a child’s brain development.

 Teach your child an appreciation of both classical and rock music at the Rock and Roll Toddler class at Bach 2 Rock.
-It’s located in Alpharetta and offers a 10 week curriculum to begin exposing your child to music, movement, active listening and instrument use.
+It’s located in Alpharetta and offers a 10-week curriculum to begin exposing your child to music, movement, active listening and instrument use, and storytime.

 Created by ‘Pete the Cat’ author Eric Litwin, and music producer Michael Levine, the Learning Groove uses music to help children’s early development.
 You can join in the fun at one of their Parent and Child classes.
 They have classes in both Candler Park and Buckhead, with several different days and times to choose from.